innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 _How are you going to solve the problem?
 Include the concrete actions you will take and an estimated timeline.
 What are likely failure modes and how will you recover from them?_

 We would like to create an R Consortrium Working Group to foster greater cooperation between the US Census Bureau and R community.
+We hope that the working group will become a place where statisticians working with census data can cooperate under the guidance of the Census Bureau.

 The first project we would like the Working Group to take on is the creation of a guide to getting started with Census data in R ("The Guide").
 The Guide would address the problems listed above by: